-Creative game design has undergone a renaissance.
-Indie developers, new formats, smaller budgets, and non-traditional distribution channels have all rekindled a willingness to experiment.
-Mainstream innovations such as PlayStation Move and Xbox Kinect – as well as the ongoing Internet-ification of all video games – has played a part, too.
-Yet in some respects game designers have found their roles curtailed.
-What place for creative flair in the face of hardcore analytics data or the need to push the right buttons in just the right spot in free-to-play games?
-How do you balance a game that features a plethora of in-app purchase options?
-And has the tyranny of the sequel given way to the never-ending trudge of software as a service when once we aspired to create interactive art?
-We'll invite the brightest thinkers in game design to help us see the path forward.
+Creativity in games has undergone a renaissance.
+Indie developers, new formats, smaller budgets, and online distribution channels have rekindled an appetite for experimentation.
+Mainstream innovations such as PlayStation Move and Xbox Kinect have played a part, too, and we've only just scratched the surface with the VR experiences made possible by the likes of Oculus Rift, Project Morpheus, and even Microsoft's new HoloLens.
+Yet elsewhere designers are on the defensive.
+What place for creative flair in the face of data analytics and design-by-numbers?
+How do you balance a title that has a plethora of in-app purchases?
+And has the tyranny of the sequel given way to the never-ending trudge of software as a service, where once we aspired to create interactive art?
+We'll ask some of the world's brightest designers to light the path forward.

-Video games don't stop changing, and we wouldn't have it any other way.
-Everything from the latest smartphones and tablets to handheld innovations like the 3DS ensured that development's early adopters have not been short of kicks in recent years.
-Add in hardware agnostic experiences like location-based or browser-based gaming – not to mention the prospect of playing augmented reality games on your living room floor with Google Glass – and things have never been so exciting.
-Evolve is the place to share ideas about how we will create new game experiences for the next decade.
+Video games never stop changing, and we wouldn't have it any other way.
+Thanks to a new generation of mainstream consoles, ever more powerful smartphones and other mobile devices, a VR reboot courtesy of Oculus Rift and Project Morpheus and disruptive platforms such as Valve's Steam Machines, development's early adopters have not been short of kicks in recent years.
+Add in hardware agnostic experiences like location-based and browser-based gaming – not to mention the prospect of playing augmented reality games on your living room floor with Microsoft's HoloLens – and things have never been so exciting.
+Evolve is where the industry gathers to share our thoughts on how we will create new game experiences for the next decade.

 Indie Dev Day